About the Barley Rye Choir:

 Most of Barley Rye's songs are folk songs, although we sing some modern songs from a variety of countries, and we have been known to try out pop songs.

-During the September-December period we concentrate on winter songs, which include folk carols, traditional carols, and wassail songs.
+During the October-December period we concentrate on winter songs, which include folk carols, traditional carols, and wassail songs.
 We perform these in public and private venues in an intensive period during December and January.

 In the January-July period we have been concentrating on local folk songs, songs with a summer theme, and 'songs that we sang as children'.

 We have always taken part in charitable events, but at the beginning of 2010 we decided to choose a charity that we would partner for a year.
 We started with BRACE, a Bristol-based charity funding research into dementia and Alzheimer's Disease.
 By the end of the year we had been able to donate a total of £967, as well as raising awareness by talking about BRACE to audiences at our performances, and distributing literature.

 For 2015, our chosen charity is the Bridge Foundation, a counselling organisation for young people and families, based in Bristol.
 Click this link for more details: http://www.bridgefoundation.org.uk/